-Shigu(石鼓) is an ancient village on the river bank of the YangTze river.
-In this article I explain what to do and how to get to this beautiful place not far from Lijiang.
+Shigu(石鼓) is an ancient village on the riverbank of the Yangtze River.
+In this article, I explain what to do and how to get to this beautiful place not far from Lijiang.

 Of all the places I visited in China, the ancient village of Shigu is without any doubt the most surprising.
-I think it should be on the bucket list of all those who want to explore China and find new places who have not yet been discovered by mass tourism.
-It is quite incredible to see that there are not many tourists given the fact that Shigu is surrounded by amazing lanscapes.
+I think it should be on the bucket list of all those who want to explore China and find new places that have not yet been discovered by mass tourism.
+It is quite incredible to see that there are not many tourists given the fact that Shigu is surrounded by amazing landscapes.
 Shigu is about two hours from Lijiang, one of the most touristic places in China, but, as I said, tourists are rare in this place.
 Get there before everybody else discover this place!

-This village is known for two main reasons: it’s on the bank of the YangTze river, the third longest in the world and the longest in the world to flow entirely within one country.
-But not only this, Shigu lies on a very unique point: on the first bend of the YangTze River, in Chinese: 长江第一湾 (Changjiangdiyiwan)…
+This village is known for two main reasons: it’s on the bank of the Yangtze River, the third-longest in the world and the longest in the world to flow entirely within one country.
+But not only this, Shigu lies on a very unique point: on the first bend of the Yangtze River, in Chinese: 长江第一湾 (Changjiangdiyiwan)…

 The river does a U-turn at Shigu Town and flows northward, then it changes the direction and goes to the northeast.
 The curvature of this turn almost reaches a 140 degree of angle.
 It reminds the horseshoe bend in America with the difference that there is no desert here but, if you go on the right season, you’ll find flowers everywhere: a real paradise at an elevation of 2000 meters!

-The First Bend of the YangTze River
+The First Bend of the Yangtze River

-The second reason why this ancient town is famous is because it was part of the Tea Horse Road.
+The second reason why this ancient town is famous is that it was part of the Tea Horse Road.
 Also known as the Southern Silk Road (in Chinese: 茶马古道 – ChaMaGuDao), it was a trade link between Bengala (now Bangladesh and India) to southern China.
 In addition to tea, the mule caravans carried salt.
 Both people and horses carried heavy loads, the tea porters sometimes carrying over 60–90 kg, which was often more than their own body weight in tea.
 If this part of Chinese history interests you very much then you should also visit Shaxi (沙溪).
 Here you can find more info.